-Getting married on a Saturday may be the norm, but this prime weekend evening isn't your only choice!
+Getting married on a Saturday may be the norm, but this prime weekend evening isn't your only option.
 Whether your dream venue is booked every Saturday from now until next year or your calendar and schedule just fit a Friday or Sunday night better, there are all sorts of reasons to have a wedding on an off day.
 Of course, this little twist in scheduling does mean you'll need to plan accordingly.
-So what do you need to do differently?
+So what should you do differently?
 We asked Anne Book, founder and owner of Anne Book Event Design in Washington, D.C., to walk us through the upside to marrying on an off day, as well as all the details you'll need to consider.

-"If you're looking at a date in prime wedding season, which here in D.C. is April to June and September to November, you might find your favorite venues are booked over a year out for Saturday nights," says Book, "so shifting your focus to a Friday or Sunday can really open up your options."
-With such high demand for prime nights, venues have the luxury of charging a premium for Saturday nights in the high season, while less-popular Fridays and Sundays can often come with a shorter wait—as well as a lowered rental price!
-Which leads us to...
+"If you're looking at a date in prime wedding season, which here in D.C. is April to June and September to November, you might find your favorite venues are booked over a year out for Saturday nights," Book says.
+"Shifting your focus to a Friday or Sunday can really open up your options."
+With such high demand for prime nights, venues have the luxury of charging a premium for Saturday nights in the high season, while less popular Fridays and Sundays can often come with a shorter wait—not to mention—a lowered rental price.

 "Having a Friday or Sunday wedding can save you some money, but it's important to go through all the numbers," Book advises.
 "Your venue may offer a reduced fee, including a lower minimum for things like food and beverages, but this is a selling point only if it's in your favor."
 Book explains that a reduced minimum helps only if your guest count helps you meet—but not drastically exceed—the minimum.
 "For example, if the normal minimum is $20,000 and the per-person price is $150, 200 guests would cost $30,000—way over the venue's minimum, whether or not they lower it for an off day.